- Call Number:

 - Finding Aids:

 Indexes available at start of each volume.
 Name and subjects included, but not evident it is comprehensive - every name or every subject.
 Volume 4, index appears to be missing pages from letter "L" to "Q." Volume 5 is more brief than the rest.
 Volume 6 has more detailed index at the end of the volume.
-Electronic: Index volumes 2-4 have been typed and made available online; see Electronic Finding Aid section.
+Index for volumes 2-4 have been typed is available as a PDF.

 See Microforms staff for digital material.